Mathématique: Chapter 57

 “With what kind of weapons?”
 Ginn asked.

-“Oh my god,” Young said, dropping his face into his palm.
+“Oh my god,” Young dropped his face into his palm.

-“You walked right into that one, sir,” Greer said, from behind him.
+“You walked right into that one, sir,” Greer offered from behind.

 “We have a fight with words, Ginn.
 You know what?
 Why don’t we just—okay.
 What if I tell you to burn down this building?”